wprusik/FireCalculator/README.md

 The application was made for my own use, but feel free to use it.

-To start application, use the jar file from binary directory.
+To start application, use the jar file from binary directory:

 ```
 java -jar ./FireCalculator.jar